 Market volume continued to suffer this last week signifying low interest in crypto for many people.
-The 24 hour volume is around 10 billion compared to $9.54 billion in April 1 but very low compared to $40 billion in daily trading volume late last year.
+The 24-hour volume is around 10 billion compared to $9.54 billion on April 1 but very low compared to $40 billion in daily trading volume late last year.

 More from the markets

 Further in the markets, Coinbase, in addition to forming the Coinbase Ventures to invest in companies behind crypto assets and line up tokens they would list on their platforms, is adding withdrawals for Bitcoin forks including Bitcoin itself, Bitcoin Cash, Bitcoin Gold and Bitcoin Diamond.
-South Korea's second largest bank Shinhan has announced partnership with Ethereum based banking and payments platform OmiseGo.
+South Korea's second-largest bank Shinhan has announced the partnership with Ethereum based banking and payments platform OmiseGo.